A Lifetime of Accomplishment

 George next attended the New York University School of Theatre Arts, from which he graduated with a Master of Arts degree.
 His particular area of interest was drama and literature of the Far East.
 It was while he was at NYU that George started his first serious venture capital project.
 Working with the head of the theatre department, he helped raise $1 million from Robert Dowling, the past head of City Investing Corp. – then a major New York City investment firm – to create a new theater in the round in a nearby community, which is still in operation today.

-To thereafter enroll in New York University School of Law, George borrowed considerable sums and initially attended night school.
+Thereafter enrolled in New York University School of Law, George borrowed considerable sums and initially attended night school.
 Though he held a full-time day job, George was ranked number four in his first year class.
 With the help of the Dean of Students and the then Dean of the Law School Robert McKay (the future Head of the Aspen Institute), he received grants and scholarships and began attending law school full time.
 Eventually, George became managing editor of the prestigious Annual Survey of American Law.
-Upon graduating from New York University School of Law, George received the school’s coveted Founders Day Award for academic excellence and was one of six NYU law students included in the “Who’s Who of American Law Schools” that year.
-George is a prominent alumnus of NYU School of Law and was recently invited to make a presentation about his career to students and faculty in the School’s October 2014 Dean’s Roundtable.
+Upon graduating from New York University School of Law, George received the school’s coveted Founders Day Award for Academic Excellence and was one of six NYU law students included in the “Who’s Who of American Law Schools” that year.
+George is a prominent alumnus of NYU School of Law and was invited to make a presentation about his career to students and faculty in the School’s October 2014 Dean’s Roundtable.

-George considers his greatest achievement to be his family, his wife Nancy and his blended family of three children and one grandson.
+George considers his greatest achievement to be his family, his wife Nancy and his blended family of two children and three grandsons.
 He is particularly proud that his children are extraordinary entrepreneurs and committed members of philanthropic organizations.